The great Willie Nelson… proud Texan, a country music icon, marijuana aficionado… acrobatic sex master?

 “I’m not saying it didn’t happen, it might’ve happened.
 But you would’ve thought I’d remember at least the first four or five hours.”

 When asked if the case actually comes to court, Willie added:

 “My ex-wife Shirley said she’d be glad to testify on my behalf.”

-And then, in a much more recent interview with the The Daily Beast… one published in February of this year, Willie was asked again about the marathon sex story.
+And then, in a much more recent interview with the The Daily Beast… one published in February of 2021, Willie was asked again about the marathon sex story.

 Once again, Willie was coy with his response: